-Hi all, and happy Nondenominational Winter Holiday.
-If you're a Cat Guy, the gift-giving and -receiving associated with this time of year is a chance to enhance your cat-related style, wit, decor, and drive to do good in the world.
-That's a nice change, because there was a time when most cat fashion, art, literature, and household goods were severely limited.
-If you were a Cat Guy who wanted to look like something besides a 9-year-old girl, a dork, or your scary old neighbors who watch nothing but CNN and QVC, you were out of luck.
-Below are 10 items that will add to a Cat Guy's identifying markers, as it were.
-Some are more subtle than others, and those that aren't subtle, well, they don't need to be.
+Hi all, and happy War on Christmas.
+If you’re a Cat Guy, holiday gifts present an opportunity to enhance your cat-related style, wit, and decor as well as your desire to do good in the world.
+That’s a nice change, because there was a time when most cat fashion, art, literature, and household goods were severely limited.
+If you were a Cat Guy who wanted to look like something other than a 9-year-old girl, a dork, or your scary neighbors who watch nothing but CNN and QVC, you were out of luck.
+Below are 10 items that will add to a Cat Guy’s identifying markers, as it were.
+Some are more subtle than others, and those that aren’t subtle, well, they don’t need to be.

 1. Fort Worth Cats Baseball Jacket from Ebbets Field Flannels

-What Cat Guy wouldn't want a jacket with a logo that says "Cats?"
-(No, not the Andrew Lloyd-Webber "Cats," the old minor-league baseball team from Texas Cats.)
-Ebbets Field Flannels makes really good-quality replicas of old baseball stuff -- caps, jerseys, jackets -- but if you're not in a high income bracket, its prices might limit you to window shopping.
+What Cat Guy wouldn’t want a jacket with a logo that says “Cats?”
+(No, not the Andrew Lloyd-Webber Cats, the old minor-league baseball team from Texas called the Cats.)
+Ebbets Field Flannels makes really good-quality replicas of old baseball stuff — caps, jerseys, jackets — but if you’re not in a high income bracket, its prices might limit you to window shopping.
 These $89 jackets are the exception, though.
-They're replicas of those worn by grounds crews from old baseball teams, so they have the names of the ballparks on the back.
+They’re replicas of those worn by grounds crews from old baseball teams, so they have the names of the ballparks on the back.
 This one is from the Fort Worth Cats, who played at LaGrave Field.
 The jackets are rugged, lined windbreakers in the Dickies style with felt patches and letters.

 Ebbets Field makes two jackets with cat-themed names.
 About three years ago I got the one above, from the Aberdeen Black Cats who played in Electric Park in coastal Washington state.